Data import, quality control and spectral pre-processing

 Assessment of spectral quality

 In metabolic phenotyping and in any other field where NMR spectra are compared in a quantitative fashion, the quality of spectra is of particular importance.
-Spectral quality assessement includes visual inspection of the water suppresion quality, peak symmetry, spectral line widths, baseline level and stability as well as the average signal to noise (SN) ratio.
+Spectral quality assessment includes visual inspection of the water suppression quality, peak symmetry, spectral linewidths, baseline level and stability as well as the average signal to noise (SN) ratio.

 Visual assessment of spectral quality: